Skip to main content

 Trigger native key events in your application to simulate keyboard interactions.

-Unlike cy.type(), which is best for typing character keys, cy.press() will dispatch real keyboard events rather than simulated ones.
+Unlike cy.type(), which is best for typing multiple character keys, cy.press() will dispatch real keyboard events rather than simulated ones.
 This command is especially useful when testing focus management and keyboard navigation patterns which are critical for accessibility testing and great keyboard UX.

 Syntax